Chip Lohmiller

-John McLeod "Chip" Lohmiller (born July 16, 1966) is a former professional American football placekicker in the National Football League for the Washington Redskins, New Orleans Saints, and St. Louis Rams.
-He played college football at the University of Minnesota and high school football at Woodbury Senior High School.
+John McLeod "Chip" Lohmiller (born July 16, 1966) is an American former professional football player who was a placekicker in the National Football League (NFL) for the Washington Redskins, New Orleans Saints, and St. Louis Rams.
+He played college football for the University of Minnesota and high school football at Woodbury Senior High School in Woodbury, Minnesota, a suburb east of Saint Paul.

 College career

 During Lohmiller's time at Minnesota, he was named to the All-Big Ten Conference first-team in 1986 and the second-team in 1987.
 By the end of his college career, Lohmiller became Minnesota's all-time leading scorer with 268 points (since broken by Dan Nystrom in 2002).

 Professional career

-Lohmiller was drafted in the second round (55th overall) of the 1988 NFL Draft by the Washington Redskins, for whom he played from 1988 to 1994.
-Lohmiller finished his career kicking for the New Orleans Saints (1995) and the St. Louis Rams (1996).
+Lohmiller was selected in the second round (55th overall) of the 1988 NFL draft by the Washington Redskins, for whom he played from 1988 to 1994.
+He finished his NFL career with the New Orleans Saints (1995) and St. Louis Rams (1996).